 Their rounded edges are another stand-out feature, which KRK claim makes positioning the speakers less of an endeavour.
 This is because traditional angular cabinets have high reflectivity of sound vibrations, meaning their placement affects the audio they produce owing to the sound reflecting from them differently in different positions of a room or environment.
 Less so with the KRK Rokits, thanks to their rounded edges, which minimally reflect sound.
 The KRK Rokit 5 G4 can be placed anywhere in the room and sounds practically the same!
 The same principle goes for the subwoofers, too.
 The entire Rokit G4 lineup has forward-firing bass ducts to stop walls or other surfaces from unnecessarily amplifying the bass.

-Unlike the Pioneer DJ DM-50BT and the Mackie C5-XBT sets, each of the KRK Rokit 5 G4 monitors are active, so have independent controls and I/O on their rears.
-The drawback is that more power outlets are required for the KRK Rokit’s use as they are independently powered.
+Unlike the Pioneer DJ DM-50BT and the Mackie C5-XBT sets, each of the KRK Rokit 5 G4 monitors is active, so they have independent controls and I/O on their rears.
+The drawback is that you need more plugs for these as they’re independently powered.

 For the mobile DJ playing small venues, these weigh 9.6KG collectively, the heaviest of the monitor sets looked at so far, but also the most feature-rich.